Itinerary

 Arrive in Cairns, the gateway to Australia’s tropical north and jumping-off point for the Great Barrier Reef and Wet Tropics World Heritage Area, protecting Queensland’s globally important rainforests.
 A transfer is included to our hotel, where we gather this evening for a welcome dinner with our Expedition Leader.

-Day 2: Cairns / Daintree Rainforest—Private "Dreamtime" Walk
+Day 4: Wildlife and Raptor Care Queensland / Daintree Rainforest—Private Dreamtime Walk

-Spend another morning searching for abundant wildlife in the Atherton Tablelands, then drive to Cairns where we catch our afternoon flight to Brisbane.
-On arrival, transfer to our hotel where we’ll have dinner and a chance to rest up before tomorrow’s departure for the Great Barrier Reef.
+Then it’s time to return to Cairns, where we catch our afternoon flight to Brisbane.
+On arrival, transfer to our hotel in nearby Margate where we’ll have dinner and a chance to rest up before tomorrow’s departure for the Great Barrier Reef.

 Transfer to a nearby airstrip to board our small plane to Lady Elliot Island, situated directly on the Great Barrier Reef.
 We spend the next several days exploring the southern tip of the world’s largest and most biodiverse coral ecosystem, spanning 1,400 miles in the Coral Sea.
 The reef sustains an astounding variety of marine life, earning it designations as a UNESCO World Heritage Site and one of the Seven Wonders of the Natural World.